Buprenorphine - Long Acting Injectable

 Effects of buprenorphine

-There is no safe level of drug use.
-Use of any drug always carries some risk.
+Use of any drug can have risks.
+It’s important to be careful when taking any type of drug.
 Even medications can produce unwanted side effects.
-It’s important to be careful when taking any type of drug.

 Buprenorphine affects everyone differently, based on: